ApostolosTsimogiannis/DS.2/Manual/README.md

 <summary> Open Chapter </summary>

 ### Preparation:
 Clean all surfaces of the 3D printed parts with a small screwdriver.
 Make sure there is no nylon powder residue on the surface.
-You can use air gun if you have one.<br>
+You can use an air gun if you have one.<br>
-Prepare a small amount of two-part epoxy. <br> <br>
+Prepare a small amount of two-part epoxy.
+<br> <br>
-Use epoxy at all areas marked with the orange arrow in the drawing.
-Make sure you do not use too much and it overspills.
-Especially the bearings need a small amount only, to function as a retainer.
+Use epoxy on all areas marked with the orange arrow in the drawing.
+Make sure you do not use too much and it overspills as it will require more cleaning later.
+Especially the bearings need a very small amount only, to function as a retainer.
 CA glue can also be used for the bearings.
 Press the 3D printed parts onto the carbon plate so they are flush with the edges and do not protrude.
 This is important for the fit in the assembled frame later.<br>
 The 4 screws are plastic-specific screws 2.9x6mm.
 If you cannot find self tapping flat tip ones, and you use pointed screws it’s suggested you cut the tip and do not allow it to protrude.

 <img width="1165" height="402" alt="image" src="https://github.com/user-attachments/assets/ff8112d0-02d8-4b82-9de7-74dffedf3c74" />